ESIPFed/datastewardship-interoperability/ESIP-DSC-Report-Series/Readme.md

 ESIP DSC Report Series
 ======================================================
 This folder captures the information on the ESIP Data Stewardship Committee (DSC) report series: Advancing Cross-Organizational Interoperability Through Data Stewardship.
-All reports are availabe with a CC-BY 4.0 International license at the ESIP Zenodo community (https://zenodo.org/communities/esip/records).
+All reports are freely availabe with a CC-BY 4.0 International license at the ESIP Zenodo community (https://zenodo.org/communities/esip/records).

 Key Message
 -------------------------------------------------------